 The Me Too era has brought a lot of changes, especially to the workplace.
-Women have felt empowered to speak up if they experience sexual harassment at work.
+Women have felt empowered to speak up if they experience sensual harassment at work.
 However, has it ruined the chance for office romances?

 “It’s changing everyone’s perspectives,” said Andrew Challenger, vice president of outplacement firm Challenger, Gray & Christmas. “(It used to be) laissez-faire, people can date who they want to date, but I think companies are realizing to create a safe environment for the employees, there needs to be some policing.”